Skip to main content

 Dental implants have become the most appealing option for replacing one or more missing or failing teeth in Auburn, WA.
 You’ll find that your new replacement teeth look and feel just like natural teeth, allowing you to smile and eat with ease and confidence.
 They can also improve your overall oral health by preventing bone loss and protecting your remaining teeth from further damage.
 If you are missing one or more teeth and want a restorative solution, dental implants could be the right choice for you.

 Our oral surgeons have years of experience with this restoration option and developing treatment plans to address a wide variety of oral health conditions.
-Whether you are missing one tooth or multiple teeth, we encourage you to schedule a consultation at one of our offices in Auburn, Federal Way, Renton, Maple Valley, or Puyallup with Dr. Carl Johnson, Dr. Ben Johnson, Dr. Sohaib Soliman, Dr. Hwi Sean Moon, and Dr. Kevin Huang.
+Whether you are missing one tooth or multiple teeth, we encourage you to schedule a consultation at one of our offices in Auburn, Federal Way, Renton, Maple Valley, or Puyallup with Dr. Ben Johnson, Dr. Sohaib Soliman, Dr. Hwi Sean Moon, Dr. Kevin Huang, and Dr. Michael Baily.

 Is it Necessary to Replace a Missing Tooth?